 Similarly, the remuneration of individual Supervisory Board members is not published.
 Remuneration is clearly regulated in the company’s Articles of Incorporation.
 The Executive Board and Supervisory Board are of the view that these Articles coupled with other mandatory legal disclosures provide investors and the public with sufficient information in this area.

-In the Supervisory Board’s view, it is still not necessary to specify concrete aims for its composition, which means that the Supervisory Board’s goals and progress in achieving those goals – with the exception of satisfying legal requirements arising from the German law governing Equal Participation of Women and Men in Management Positions (“women’s quota”) – are not published in the corporate governance report either.
+In the Supervisory Board’s view, it is not necessary to specify concrete targets for its composition or to define a skills profile or a diversity concept for the board as a whole.
+Consequently, the corporate governance report similarly does not outline the details of such profiles and concepts or the extent to which they have been implemented – with the exception of statements relating to compliance with legal requirements arising from the German law governing Equal Participation of Women and Men in Management Positions (“women’s quota”).

-- 7. Sections 5.4.2 and 5.3.2 of the German Corporate Governance Code: The following situation is noted, which is also described in the Group Management Report: A pool agreement is in place between some of the shareholders of the Wacker and Neunteufel families.
-The parties to this pool agreement collectively hold about 63 percent of the shares of Wacker Neuson SE and can thus jointly (but not individually, i.e. individual members of the pool agreement acting in isolation) control the company.
+- Sections 5.4.2, 5.4.1 (4) sent.
+3, and 5.3.2 of the German Corporate Governance Code: The following situation is noted, which is also described in the Group Management Report: A pool agreement is in place between some of the shareholders of the Wacker and Neunteufel families.
+The parties to this pool agreement collectively hold about 58 percent of the shares of Wacker Neuson SE and can thus jointly (but not individually, i.e. individual members of the pool agreement acting in isolation) control the company.
 In accordance with the provisions of the pool agreement, each party to the pool agreement must exercise its right to vote and submit proposals at the Annual General Meeting such that two Supervisory Board members nominated as shareholders’ representatives by the Wacker family and two by the Neunteufel family are always elected.

 The shareholders’ Supervisory Board members thus elected are, however, not bound in any way to the directions of individual, several or all of the parties to the pool agreement and any and all decisions they make within the Supervisory Board are made exclusively in the company’s interests.
 Even though these shareholders’ Supervisory Board members always enjoy the special trust of the parties to the pool agreement appointing them, they are not, in the Supervisory Board’s view, in any personal or business relationship with a controlling shareholder, which could lead to a fundamental conflict of interest.
-In the view of the Supervisory Board, the shareholder representatives in the Supervisory Board, including the chairman of the Audit Board, are therefore to be considered independent.
-The Supervisory Board is thus composed of a sufficient (in its opinion) number of independent members.
+In the view of the Supervisory Board, the shareholder representatives on the Supervisory Board, including the Chairman of the Audit Committee, are therefore to be considered independent.
+It is therefore the Supervisory Board’s view that the Supervisory Board is composed of a sufficient number of independent members, in particular with regard to the ownership structure.
 Given the ongoing legal uncertainty surrounding interpretation of the term “independence”, the company nonetheless declares non-conformance as a precautionary measure.